Join the Florida Skiff Challenge

 - All skiffs are limited to a 70-horsepower engine or smaller.
 Teams can run any engine in this class.

 - Teams must work with their chase crew to find appropriate fueling locations for their vessel.
 All fueling must be done from land-based public or commercial facilities.
 Fuel must be provided by chase crew or a place of purchase.
 Fueling may not be done from another vessel or provided by an individual other than the chase crew.

 - Teams cannot trade any items or supplies from another vessel to their vessel.
 All supplies must be received from chase crew on land.

 - Teams will be required to navigate waters from the starting location (TBD) in Pensacola, to the Southernmost point of Key West, then to the ending location (TBD).

 - One required media stop will be named prior to the Challenge.
 All teams will be required to make a stop at this location.
 No work or re-fueling can be done during the media break.
 Once the designated time has passed, the teams can re-fuel, make repairs or continue the Challenge.

 - Teams are expected to comply with all state and federal rules and regulations, including posted signs and markers.

 - Once the team has reached the Southernmost Point of Key West, they are required to document their arrival with a picture of one of the skiff team members in front of the monument (waterside).

-- The first team to reach the end location (TBD) wins.
+- The first team to reach the dock at the end location (TBD) wins.

 QUALIFYING CRITERIA FOR ENTRY